Optical Education Library

 Dispensing

-In 1962 the Optical Manufacturers Association adopted the boxing system to provide a standard for frame and lens measurement that greatly improved upon the accuracy of previous systems.
-The boxing system is based upon the idea of drawing an imaginary box around a lens...
+Understanding Eyeglass Measurements: The Boxing System In 1962 the Optical Manufacturers Association adopted the boxing system to provide a standard for eyeglass frame and lens measurement that greatly improved upon the accuracy of previous systems.
+The boxing...

 read more